 SF: We are both well-educated, and both earn good money, which meant we could reduce hours so we didn’t have to leave our daughter in paid care until late afternoon.
-My husband and me we are on the same level, so we could decide what was best for our daughter and us.
-Since my husband is a family person, and he’s a really loving and caring dad, we said, “Okay, that’s the best solution.”
+My husband and I are on the same level, so we could decide what was best for our daughter and for us.
+Since my husband is a family person and he’s a really loving and caring dad, we said, “Okay, that’s the best solution.”
 I go to work, where I earn a bit more money now since I’m working full-time, and he takes care of Hannah in the afternoon.

 Industry Challenges and Opportunities

 MW: Let’s change tracks a little again.
 What do you see as the biggest opportunities for the maritime industry in the next five years?

 SF: I see three points: automatization, digitalization, and sustainability.
 In automatization, there is a lot of competition and a drive toward cost-cutting.
 Also, even though cargo volumes are not rising right now, they were in earlier years.
 We are facing a lot of peak situations we need to deal with.
 Therefore, automatization is a good way of making progress in these fields.
 It is very important.

 And with digitalization, there are so many things changing month-to-month and year-to-year.
 It’s amazing, and it’s important to keep pace.
 There are also so many potential opportunities you could grab.
 It’s so much easier communicating with customers thanks to digitalization, for example.
 Prior to nautical school, I was working at a small shipping company for some time, and the communication was via fax.
 It’s a lot more comfortable now, which is really helpful.